coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Interested parties may find inmates incarcerated in any county jail by contacting the relevant Colorado county sheriff’s office.
 Most county sheriff’s offices also provide members of the public with online search tools.
 Examples are:

-• The inmate search webpage provided by the El Paso County Sheriff’s Office; through this webpage, the public can perform inmate searches based on either the inmate’s last name or the inmate’s booking number.
+• The inmate search webpage provided by the El Paso County Sheriff’s Office; through this webpage, the public may be able to perform inmate searches based on either the inmate’s last name or the inmate’s booking number.

 • The inmate lookup webpage provided by the Jefferson County Sheriff’s Office; to use this tool, parties will be required to provide the inmate’s last name, first name, or booking date.